mux99/mptcp.dev/implementation.md

 }
 ```
 </details>
-**note: depending on the version of MPTCP used, some options might not be present**
-the presence or not of an option can be checked in two ways:
-- first, if the variable used to store the data is initialized at zero, missing values will be zero.
-- second, the relative position of an entry in the structure can be compared to the `optlen` value using the `offsetof` function.

 <!-- ### The infos in more details
-- **the number of subflows**, is avaliable in multiple of the fields
+- **the number of subflows**, is available in multiple of the fields
 	- `mptcpi_subflows`:
-	- `mptcpi_subflows_max`: correspond to the number of subflows in exess of the initial one.
+	- `mptcpi_subflows_max`: correspond to the number of subflows in excess of the initial one.
-	*note: it does not always correspond the the true number -1, if the inital flow was lost*
+	*note: it does not always correspond the the true number -1, if the initial flow was lost*
 	- `mptcpi_subflows_total`:
 	- `num_subflows`:

-- **==TODO==** -->
+- **==TODO==** I don't have enough of an understanding at this time to assert what are the useful options and describe them. it would be best for someone else to write this part
+note: it should be quite concise-->